binaryeq/daleq-evaluation/README.md

 2. `io.github.bineq.daleq.evaluation.resultanalysis.AnalyseDaleqDiffs4JavapEquivalent` - analyse all pairs of classes that are not daleq-equivalent but javap-equivalent.
 3. `io.github.bineq.daleq.evaluation.resultanalysis.AnalyseDaleqDiffs4JNormEquivalent` - analyse all pairs of classes that are not daleq-equivalent but jnorm-equivalent.

+## Performance Analysis

+Using the same setup as before, use the following main class:
+`io.github.bineq.daleq.evaluation.resultanalysis.ComputeRuntimeStats`.
+Results will appear on the console.